General Data Protection Regulation (GDPR) 2016

 Can I request information about a deceased person?

-You may only access your own information under the Data Protection Act.
+You may only access your own information under the General Data Protection Regulation.
 Requests for other people’s information, including the deceased, will be dealt with under the Freedom of Information Act.

 What if I am not happy with the way my request has been dealt with?